Binimal101/AvionicsRocketSystemsF24/README.md

 - [Contributors](#Contributors)
 - [License](#license)

-## System Design
-The system is composed of several components that interact to ensure efficient data collection, transmission, and visualization.

-Key components include:
-1. **Flask Web Application** - Handles routes for web pages and manages real-time communication with the front-end.
-2. **RYLR998 LoRa Communication** - Handles data reception and transmission between the rocket and the ground control.
-3. **SocketIO Communication** - Enables real-time data transfer between the server and the client.
-4. **Password Authentication** - Ensures that data collection starts only when the correct password is provided.

-The system uses a combination of Flask-SocketIO and the RYLR998 module to collect, transmit, and visualize data, while ensuring secure and authenticated operations.

 ## Features
 - **Data Collection** - Collects sensor data from the LoRa module and sends it to the Flask server for visualization.
-- **Real-time Communication** - Uses Flask-SocketIO for real-time updates to the client.
+- **Flask Web Interface** - Allows users to initiate data collection and visualize data through WebGL.
+- **Socket Communication** - Real-time communication between the Flask server and the front-end using Flask-SocketIO.
 - **Password Authentication** - Ensures that data collection can only start with the correct password.
 - **WebGL Visualization** - Displays the received data in real-time using WebGL on the front-end.
 - **LoRa Data Transmission** - Encodes and sends quaternion data over the LoRa radio module.
+- **Quaternion Based Interpolation** - Responsible for silky smooth rotational animations, massively improves framerate
+- **Livetime Visualization** - Utilizes WebGL to visualize

 ## Code Structure